LeetLLM

 Longer training log

-Fourth cell samples again from same prompt so you can compare rough checkpoint against longer-trained checkpoint.
+The fourth cell samples again from the same prompt so you can compare the rough checkpoint against the longer-trained checkpoint.

 build_gpt_from_scratch_late_sample.py